Ellen Biddle Shipman

-She is buried in Plainfield, New Hampshire, near Brook Place, her estate there.

 Early life

-Shipman was born in Philadelphia, and she spent her childhood in Texas and the Arizona territory.
+Ellen was born in Philadelphia, and she spent her childhood in Texas and the Arizona territory.
 Her father, Colonel James Biddle, was a career Army officer, stationed on the western frontier.
 When the safety of his family was threatened, he moved them to the McGowan farm in Elizabeth, New Jersey.
-Shipman attended boarding school in Baltimore, Maryland, where her interests in the arts emerged and by her twenties she had already started drawing garden designs.
+She attended boarding school in Baltimore, Maryland, where her interests in the arts emerged and by her twenties she had already started drawing garden designs.

-When she entered the Harvard annex, Radcliffe College, Shipman met a playwright attending Harvard named Louis Shipman.
+When she entered the Harvard annex, Radcliffe College, she met a playwright attending Harvard named Louis Shipman.
 They left school after one year, married, and moved to Plainfield, New Hampshire, in the Cornish Art Colony, which included Maxfield Parrish and Augustus Saint-Gaudens.
 The colony is said to have been landscaped by artists who were not architects, but had artistically trained eyes and an awareness for the aesthetics of repose, which gave rise to a collection of some of the finest gardens in the country.
 Shipman took strongly to the Cornish style, one that focused on geometric patterns and colonial plantings, and with it created her own style – a style which did not go unnoticed.